BoE holds steady course as UK stumbles towards growth

 “Recent economic data has been more encouraging, and with oil prices high, there’s now less certainty around how far and how fast inflation will fall,” said Ian McCafferty from the Confederation of British Industry.

-The Bank of England, along with the government, forecasts that lower inflation will bring some relief to consumers and allow more consumption.
+The Bank of England, along with the government, is forecasting that lower inflation will bring some relief to consumers and allow more consumption.

-But a recent jump in oil prices and rising food costs caused by a lack of rain in parts of England raised fears that inflation, which was 3.4 percent in February, will not fall towards the BoE’s 2 percent target as fast as policymakers hope.
+But a recent jump in oil prices and rising food costs caused by a lack of rain in parts of England raised fears that inflation will not fall towards the BoE’s 2 percent target as fast as policymakers hope.

 Economists said Britain should return to growth in the first three months of 2012 as the wider measure of industrial output grew in February thanks to increased energy production.
 The dominant services sector has also been improving.